 Careful program design is therefore necessary to avoid exacerbating existing disparities.
-For example, the risk of cherry-picking “profitable” patients (14)---or dis-enrolling “unprofitable” patients (67)---can be reduced by rewarding target achievement on an individual patient basis or providing larger rewards for deprived and comorbid patients (6).
-In tournament systems, offering bonuses for improvement in addition to absolute performance provides a more level playing field for providers serving more deprived populations (81).
-Holding incentive payments and penalties constant between classes of provides (e.g., those caring for more or less deprived populations) is another way to address disparities in value-based payments (25).
+For example, the risk of cherry-picking “profitable” patients (15)---or disenrolling “unprofitable” patients (67)---can be reduced by rewarding target achievement on an individual patient basis or providing larger rewards for deprived and comorbid patients (6).
+In tournament systems, offering bonuses for improvement in addition to absolute performance provides a more level playing field for providers who serve more deprived populations (81).
+Holding incentive payments and penalties constant between classes of providers (e.g., those caring for more or less deprived populations) is another way to address disparities in value-based payments (24).

 PART 2: INCENTIVES IN THE AFFORDABLE CARE ACT

-The Patient Protection and Affordable Care Act (ACA) of 2010 placed incentives at the center of US health care reform, and the success of the Act will ultimately depend on making these incentives work.
-The ACA contains several provisions to increase the availability and affordability of health insurance (for example: health insurance exchanges, Medicaid expansion, and banning insurance discrimination against preexisting medical conditions) and to reduce the rising costs of health care (for example, excise taxes on high premium insurance plans and reducing the growth rate of Medicare payments).
+The ACA[AU: house style is to introduce the acronym at the first instance of the term but to spell out in headings] placed incentives at the center of US health care reform, and the success of the Act will ultimately depend on making these incentives work.
+The ACA contains several provisions to increase the availability and affordability of health insurance (e.g., health insurance exchanges, Medicaid expansion, and bans on insurance discrimination against preexisting medical conditions) and to reduce the rising costs of health care (e.g., excise taxes on high premium insurance plans and reducing the growth rate of Medicare payments).

 The ACA also includes changes to both payment systems and the organizational structure of health care.
 Specifically, it contains numerous provisions that aim to shift payments away from volume-based reimbursement by linking payments to quality in multiple settings, including hospitals, physician groups, nursing facilities, home health agencies, hospices, and dialysis facilities (1, 10, 65).
-For example, in the hospital setting, the Hospital Readmission Reduction Program (HRRP), Hospital-Acquired Condition Reduction Program (HACRP), and Hospital Value-Based Purchasing Program (HVBP) use payment adjustments to incentivize performance improvements, and the Physician Value-Based Payment Modifier (PVBPM) allows for differential payments for physicians or physician groups based on the quality of care they provide to their patients (10, 20, 65).
-The ACA also established two programs to encourage the formation of Accountable Care Organizations (ACOs): the Pioneer model and the Medicare Shared Savings Program (MSSP).
+For example, in the hospital setting, the Hospital Readmission Reduction Program (HRRP), the Hospital-Acquired Condition Reduction Program (HACRP), and the Hospital Value-Based Purchasing Program (HVBP) use payment adjustments to incentivize performance improvements, and the physician value-based payment modifier (PVBPM) allows for differential payments for physicians or physician groups based on the quality of care they provide to their patients (10, 20, 65).
+The ACA also established two programs to encourage the formation of accountable care organizations (ACOs): the Pioneer model and the Medicare Shared Savings Program (MSSP).
 ACOs consist of physician groups, hospitals, and other health care providers that collectively agree to be accountable for the quality and spending for their patient population.
 ACOs that meet quality benchmarks can share savings they achieve (1, 10).

 Additional legislation has followed.
 In April 2015, the Medicare Access and Children’s Health Insurance Program Reauthorization Act (MACRA) effectively repealed the sustainable growth rate formula that measures increases to provider payments against changes in GDP.
-Beginning in 2019, all clinicians who bill Medicare (e.g., physicians and nurse practictioners) must participate in either the Alternative Payment Model (APM) or the Merit-Based Incentive Payment System (MIPS), both of which are value-based payment models.
-Clinicians who join APMs will receive 5% fee increases for payments on fee-for-service payments between 2019 and 2024.
-However, in order to be eligible for these fee increases, physicians must join Advanced APMs, in which they are subjected to “two-sided risk” (e.g., potential bonuses or penalties based on spending) for at least 25% of their patients in 2019.
-Bundled payment models and the Pioneer ACO model are examples of Advanced APMs.
+Beginning in 2019, all clinicians who bill Medicare (e.g., physicians and nurse practitioners) must participate in either the alternative payment model (APM) or the merit-based incentive payment system (MIPS), both of which are value-based payment models.
+Clinicians who join APMs will receive 5% fee increases for payments on FFS payments between 2019 and 2024.
+However, to be eligible for these fee increases, physicians must join advanced APMs, in which they are subjected to “two-sided risk” (e.g., potential bonuses or penalties based on spending) for at least 25% of their patients in 2019.
+Bundled payment models and the Pioneer ACO model are examples of advanced APMs.